Secure Tenancies (Victims of Domestic Abuse) Act 2018

 The Secure Tenancies (Victims of Domestic Abuse) Act 2018 (c.
-11) is an Act of the Parliament of the United Kingdom.
+11) is an act of the Parliament of the United Kingdom.
 The act allows secure tenancies to be given to victims of domestic abuse.
 It was introduced to Parliament as a government bill by Sajid Javid and Lord Bourne of Aberystwyth of the Department for Communities and Local Government.

+Background

+The Housing and Planning Act 2016 reduced the security of tenancy agreements, including those for victims of domestic abuse.

+According to the 2017 Crime Survey of England and Wales, approximately 1,900,000 people had suffered from domestic abuse in the past year.

+Legislative passage

+During the parliamentary debate, discussion included topics such as GPs charging fees for proof of domestic abuse.

 Provisions

 The provisions of the act include: